opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
   Speaker notes:
-  But backups are only part of the picture what about restores ?
+  But backups are only part of the picture..
 Restores bring about a few more complications..
 </aside>

 ---